Mount Balatukan: Physical features

 Mount Balatukan is a stratovolcano with a listed elevation of 2450 m asl (GVP).
 The Philippine Institute of Volcanology and Seismology (PHIVOLCS).

 Satellite imagery shows it to be densely forested peninsula jutting north into the Bohol Sea.

 Volcanism

 There are no historical eruptions on Mount Balatukan.
 The age of its last eruption has not been studied, although some lava flows on the sides of the mountain are determined as Pleistocene.
 Fumarolic activity is present on the mountain, but its form displays extensive erosion.

 Balatukan is part of the Central Mindanao Arc of volcanoes.
 Its northernmost tip called Sipaka Point, which points to the northeast, is a 267 m cinder cone on a small peninsula called Mount Sipaka.

 Listings

 The Global Volcanism Program lists the last activity of Balatukan as Holocene but Uncertain.

-Philippine Institute of Volcanology and Seismology (Phivolcs) lists Balatukan as Inactive, even though the volcano displays fumarolic activity.
+The Philippine Institute of Volcanology and Seismology (Phivolcs) lists Balatukan as Inactive, even though the volcano displays fumarolic activity.